almtree/AroMaster/README.md

 **The software/firmware is fully proprietary and written in C/C++, it doesn't have dependencies on external libs or code.
 Remote control must be taken very seriously, all code must be fully under our control.**

 ## ***ARO-Master*** box
-The main component, contains all electronic elements and external connections.
+The main component, contains the electronics and plugs for connecting external components (motor, limit switches, battery, etc.)
+-

  This is the main brains that allows you to connect and control all the equipment, open/close the roof, see weather conditions, see the sky, see the observatory interior, control Piers power etc.